wrmz/Conference-Notes/Day3-Talk05.md

 Sometimes, completely removing the step that causes a trough altogether helps to improve the customer journey.

 ## How We Apply It

+The running theme of these talks in general has really underscored the importance of mapping the user's experience.
+This is something we should be incorporating into our sprints at the very beginning.
+This perspective gives another method in which we can measurably improve a customer's journey.
+Specifically, this would help us to increase new customers and increase business from current customers with a rise in their loyalty.
+This has direct influence on what Sheetz really wants.
+Time needs set aside for this, conversations need to happen, and it should not be done haphazardly.